spacetelescope/jwst/docs/jwst/rscd/description.rst

 The manner in which the MIRI readout electronics operate have been shown to be the source of the reset offsets and nonlinearities at the start of the integration.
 Basically the MIRI reset electronics use field effect transistors (FETs) in their operation.
-The FET acts as switch to allow charge to build up and to also initialize (clear) the charge.
+The FET acts as a switch to allow charge to build up and to also initialize (clear) the charge.
 However, the reset FETS do not instantaneously reset the level, instead the exponential adjustment of the  FET after a reset causes the initial frames in an integration to be offset from their expected values.
 The Reset Switch Charge Decay (RSCD) step corrects for the slow adjustment of the